Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ### Connectivity resources

-From release `v0.4.0` onwards, the module includes new functionality to enable deployment of [Network topology and connectivity][ESLZ-Connectivity] resources into the current Subscription context.
+The module enables deployment of [Network topology and connectivity][ESLZ-Connectivity] resources into the Subscription context set by the `azurerm.connectivity` provider alias.
-This is currently limited to the Hub & Spoke network topology, but the addition of Virtual WAN capabilities is on our roadmap (date TBC).

 ![Azure landing zones connectivity architecture][TFAES-Connectivity]